Menu

 Associate Governor

 I joined Reddal Hill Primary School in April 2020, as an Assistant Headteacher.
-Prior to this role, I was a Key Stage Leader in a school in Dudley.
+Prior to this role, I was a Key Stage Leader at a school in Dudley.
+My responsibilities are: coordinating the teaching and learning in Years 3 and 4, Curriculum Lead, Pupil Premium Champion and Pastoral Lead, providing appropriate support across the school.

-I have always loved teaching and being a part of the children's learning journey.
-I hope that at Reddal Hill, I can inspire pupils to reach for the stars, achieve their personal and academic goals alongside developing socially and emotionally rounded pupils who are prepared and ready for secondary and adult life.
+I hope that at Reddal Hill, I can inspire all pupils to reach for the stars, achieve their personal and academic goals, develop socially and emotionally, and be ready for the next stage of their learning journey through to adult life.

 Mrs. Kerry Beard (Assistant Headteacher)